 Q: What’s been the biggest surprise?

-I think it was more of a gradual realization: most EDA entrepreneurs start as EDA users, run into problems doing their job, come up with a clever solution and are suddenly find themselves an EDA supplier.
+I think it was more of a gradual realization: most EDA entrepreneurs start as EDA users, run into problems doing their job, come up with a clever solution and suddenly find themselves an EDA supplier.
 The surprise comes some years after you are an EDA supplier–you have stopped designing stuff and find that you no longer really understand the “problem” side of the equation and have to pester people to tell you about what problems they need solving.
 However this reliance on others for your critical input is never as reliable as your own (past) understanding of the problems that need solving.

 Q: What were the significant changes in the environment you have had to respond to?